1972 NHL amateur draft

-The 1972 NHL amateur draft was the tenth NHL entry draft.
-It was held at the Queen Elizabeth Hotel in Montreal, Quebec.
+The 1972 NHL amateur draft was the 10th draft for the National Hockey League.
+It was held at the Queen Elizabeth Hotel in Montreal.

 The last active player in the NHL from this draft class was Richard Brodeur, who played his last NHL game in the 1987–88 season.

 Selections by round

 Below are listed the selections in the 1972 NHL amateur draft.
 The expansion Islanders won the first pick by a coin toss between themselves and the Flames.